wallarm/product-documentation/docs/2.14/updating-migrating/cloud-image.md

 Detailed information about working with NGINX configuration files is available in the [official NGINX documentation](https://nginx.org/ru/docs/beginners_guide.html).

-The list of WAF node directives is available here [link](../admin-en/configure-parameters-en.md).
+The list of WAF node directives is available [here](../admin-en/configure-parameters-en.md).

 ## Step 4: Test WAF node operation